TijesuRejoice/AirBnB_clone_v2/README.md

 AirBnB v2 project.
 This work was done primarily by me, Tunde-Adeleke, Ti-Jesu.
-The partner assigned to me is Mojeed OLawuyi.
+The partner assigned to me is Mojeed Olawuyi.